-In the past millennia, “interventions from above” were considered a fact.
-Gods of the ancient Greeks actively engaged in wars, prophets warned of the “punishment of God”, and even in our time the “work of God in history” is sought.
-(I recently heard from a theology professor that the reunification of Germany was only possible as a result of divine interference).
+In past millennia, "interventions from above" were considered a fact.
+Gods of the ancient Greeks actively intervened in wars, prophets warned of the "punishment of God", and even in our time the "action of God in history" is sought.
+(Recently I heard from a professor of theology that the reunification of Germany was possible only as a result of divine intervention).

 In historical research it has been at the latest since David Friedrich Strauss (1808-1874) published his then highly controversial work “The Life of Jesus” (1835), excluding the idea of direct divine interventions.